AliceO2Group/analysis-framework/docs/hyperloop/notifications.md

 #### <a name="mergelistUpdate"></a>Mergelist updated

-* The user is informed when a mergelist has been modified, added to or removed from the dataset production.
+* The mergelist defines which runs are merged into one file at the end of the train running.
+The user is informed when a mergelist has been modified, added to or removed from the dataset production.

 <div align="center">
   <img src="../images/mergelistUpdate.png" width="90%">